Our FAQs

 Increased thoughts of self-harm, suicidal ideation, or attempt.

-• Individuals are very unlikely to experience the following symptoms, however, due to the lack of research and FDA recommendation, they should be considered possible.
+An individual is very unlikely to experience the following symptoms, however, due to the lack of research and FDA recommendation, they should be considered possible.

 Hallucinogen Persisting Perception Disorder.
 Re-experiencing of one or more perceptual symptoms experienced while using mushrooms.
 This can include visual hallucinations, false perceptions of peripheral movement, color distortions.